fbpx

 In a large saucepan over low heat, melt one pound of unsalted butter.

-Add one ounce of decarboxylated cannabis into the saucepan and stir well with a large spoon to dissolve the cannabutter mixture fully.
-Pour in three cups of water, then transfer contents to your slow cooker or crockpot on low heat for eight hours, occasionally stirring during that time if you’re able – this ensures an even infusion process!
-After letting it simmer for several hours, finish by straining out all plant matter using cheesecloth over another bowl, squeezing gently until no liquid remains (save this liquid, though!).
-Store finished weed butter in mason jars/airtight containers and kept refrigerated, so it lasts up to six months.
+Add one ounce of decarboxylated cannabis to the saucepan and stir thoroughly with a large spoon to fully combine it with the butter.
+Next, pour in three cups of water and transfer the mixture to a slow cooker or crockpot.
+Set it on low heat and let it infuse for eight hours, stirring occasionally if possible to ensure an even blend.
+Once the infusion is complete, strain out the plant material using cheesecloth over another bowl, squeezing gently to extract all the liquid (be sure to save this liquid).
+Finally, transfer the finished cannabutter to mason jars or airtight containers and refrigerate it to preserve freshness for up to six months.

 Making Cannabis Butter With The Levo II